TICKS REMOVAL BITE TREATMENT SYMPTOMS AND PREVENTION

 THE FULL STORY

-Tick bites are part of Australia.
+With the release of a new Australian Product called Tick Tox, it freezes ticks off, we thought it was timely to review currrent treatment for Tick bites in Australia.
 Living on the coast of Australia I am sure most of us have had a tick at some stage.
 Maybe on or maybe you have removed them from friends, family or your pets.
 How hard are the annoying little blood suckers are to remove?

 There are more than 800 species of ticks around the world, with 70 found in Australia and 16 species have been reported as feeding on humans.
 Feeding!
 Does that make your skin crawl?
 Amazingly an Australian study reported that 34 out of 500 people presenting to a Sydney hospital, for tick removal, were suffering from anaphylaxis.
 If you suffer from anaphylaxis you should carry and Epi-pen.